 How can you care for yourself?

-At home, you can take steps to make sure you are not getting too much iron in food or drinks.
+- Take steps to make sure you are not building up too much iron.

 - Do not take nutritional supplements or vitamins that contain iron.